DataScience4Psych/DataScience4Psych/docs/002_r-basics.md

 As a beginning R user, it's OK to consider your workspace "real". _Very soon_, I urge you to evolve to the next level, where you consider your saved R scripts as "real".
 (In either case, of course the input data is very much real and requires preservation!)
 With the input data and the R code you used, you can reproduce
 _everything_.
 You can make your analysis fancier.
 You can get to the bottom of puzzling results and discover and fix bugs in your code.
 You can reuse the code to conduct similar analyses in new projects.
 You can remake a figure with different aspect ratio or save is as TIFF instead of PDF.
 You are ready to take questions.
 You are ready for the future.

 If you regard your workspace as "real" (saving and reloading all the time), if you need to redo analysis ... you're going to either redo a lot of typing (making mistakes all the way) or will have to mine your R history for the commands you used.
-Rather than [becoming an expert on managing the R history][rstudio-command-history], a better use of your time and psychic energy is to keep your "good" R code in a script for future reuse.
+Rather than [becoming an expert on managing the R history][rstudio-command-history], a better use of your time and energy is to keep your "good" R code in a script for future reuse.

 Because it can be useful sometimes, note the commands you've recently run appear in the History pane.